 We knew back then that we could handle everything together, as we had already experienced the worst that could happen to us.
 Through the death of our child we have learned to put things into perspective; no more nagging about trifles or unimportant things, enjoying small things, enjoying nature, good food and drinks, getting to know people of all nationalities.
 And this is exactly what we have found here.

-We have been living here permanently since February 2018 and meanwhile our B&B is running at full speed and the apartment is always rented out to tourists.
 We are enjoying what we are doing, together with our guests, to the maximum…

 We gleam when we hear the many beautiful comments after their stay with us and that motivates us enormously to keep going and to improve ourselves.